 - Does not always read blocks behind pulling guards

 Scouting Report: SummaryRachaad White's stock has risen quicker than any other running back in this year's class - coming from being a virtual unknown to one of the top prospects in the group.

-He has the best receiving skills of any back in the class and could quite easily be used as a wideout at a pinch.
+He has some of the best receiving skills of any back in the class and could quite easily be used as a wideout at a pinch.
 He has good speed, a nice feel for the game with great vision as a running back, and crucially has been injury-free his entire career.
 White's only major downside is his poor blocking technique and his lack of dominance as a power runner.

 We are pretty high on White and think he's worthy of second-round selection who possesses the talent to be a game-changer at the next level, however, expect him to be picked in the third/fourth round of the 2022 NFL Draft due to his relative obscurity.

 How other scouting services rate Rachaad White (Overall Rank)